 The IRS currently doesn’t publish a list of vehicles that are eligible for the credit, but it does provide a list of qualified manufacturers.
 You can rely on the manufacturer’s certification that the specific make, model, and year of the vehicle you purchase qualifies for the credit and the amount of the credit for which the vehicle qualifies.

-Qualifying vehicles must have a battery capacity of at least 15 kilowatt hours (7 kilowatt hours for vehicles that weigh less than 14,000 pounds) and be charged by an external electricity source.
+To qualify, the vehicle’s battery capacity must be at least 15 kilowatt hours (7 kilowatt hours for vehicles that weigh less than 14,000 pounds) and be chargeable by an external electricity source.
 In addition, you have to be the original owner of the vehicle—used vehicles don’t qualify.

 Related tax credits include: